quandelaa/attendance-system/README.md

 - The `faces/` directory must exist before running (create it manually if not yet)
 - Face images are saved as `FirstName_LastName.png` based on the name entered
-- TTS feedback runs in a seperate thread to avoid blocking the UI
+- TTS feedback runs in a separate thread to avoid blocking the UI
 - Pretty bad TTS feedback whenever there is an error..
 Mb

 ---

 **NOT vibecoded.
 Entirely by quandelaa**
+**Feel free to PR**